Forum 22-23: Aftermaths II: The Invasion of Iraq in the Present

-This event is part of the 2022-23 Notre Dame Forum, focused on the theme “War & Peace.”
+This event was part of the 2022-23 Notre Dame Forum, focused on the theme “War & Peace.”

-Iraqi authors join writers and members of the Notre Dame community to discuss the aftermaths of war and peace, and explore how the invasion of Iraq subsists in the present.
-Join us here on Friday, March 31, 2023, from 12:00 p.m. to 2:00 p.m.
-ET for the live stream.
+On Friday, March 31, 2023, Iraqi authors joined writers and members of the Notre Dame community to discuss the aftermaths of war and peace, and explore how the invasion of Iraq and its legacy continues to impact the present.

 Salar Abdoh is an Iranian novelist and essayist